Z-class Melbourne tram: Z3-class

 A tender for 100 new trams was called by the MMTB in early 1977, Ansair, Comeng and Siemens tendered.
 Although Comeng originally planning on using ASEA control equipment, as in the Z1 and Z2-class, they opted to give the MMTB a variety of options, leading to 28 different possible configurations of control equipment, bogies, and suspension types.
 Comeng were ultimately selected, and between 1979 and 1983, 115 Z3-class trams were built.

-Although superficially similar to the preceding Z1 and Z2-class trams' externally, they had significant design differences - and were a significant improvement on the Z1 and Z2-class trams.
+Although superficially similar to the preceding Z1 and Z2-class trams' externally, they had significant design differences – and were a significant improvement on the Z1 and Z2-class trams.
 They are fitted with AEG control equipment and Duewag bogies, have an additional door each side (for a total of three rather than two for the Z1 and Z2), drop down (as opposed to top sliding) Beclawat windows and improved headlights.
 The unreliable flap type destination displays and route number indicators were replaced by rolling plastic film destination displays.
 They also had much smoother acceleration and braking performance, and improved suspension.
 Even though the rear door is only half-width (2-leaf, as opposed to the others being 4-leaf), this in combination with the centre doors being directly opposite contributed to better passenger-flow.
 The Z3-class build process went smoothly, with few problems, bar a slow delivery of equipment from AEG, and a few minor faults that required remedying after construction.
 One (Z3 149) was scrapped after being destroyed in a fire in 1999.

 On 31 July 2000, Z3 214 was used to convey the Olympic flame along Dandenong Road from the intersection with Hawthorn Road to Chapel Street as part of the 2000 Summer Olympics torch relay.
-On 26 October 2011, 'Z3 158, specially liveried as a Royal Tram was used to convey Queen Elizabeth II and Prince Philip along St Kilda Road from Federation Square to Government House during their visit to Melbourne.
+On 26 October 2011, Z3 158, specially liveried as a Royal Tram was used to convey Queen Elizabeth II and Prince Philip along St Kilda Road from Federation Square to Government House during their visit to Melbourne.
 The Royal Tram remained in regular service until February 2013.

 In 2013, a program commenced to refurbish all remaining 114 Z3-class trams at Preston Workshops.
 They received new seats, painted interior walls, glass replacement with scratch proof film applied, and the Public Transport Victoria livery at Preston Workshops.

 As of March 2022, 101 Z3-class trams remain in service.

+Between 2022 and 2023, 97 Z3-class trams remain in service as 17 Z3-class trams withdrawn including 5 Z3-class trams scrapped.

+In 2025, Z3 116 was donated by Yarra Trams to the Ballarat Tramway Museum and transferred to their offsite storage facility on May 7, 2025.